chaseabrown/Java-FlappyishBird/README.md

 # Java-FlappyishBird
-Wrote this in High School (2015) when I was first learning Java
+Wrote this in High School (2015) when I was first learning Java.

+*I have not updated this since High School*

 ## Instructions